Strawberry Cottage Cheese Breakfast Bowl

 Instructions

-- Prep ingredients for roasting: Toss strawberries, oats, coconut, maple and cinnamon in a small bowl.
-Line a baking sheet with parchment and spread berry mixture over it.
+- Toss strawberries, oats, coconut, maple and cinnamon in a small bowl.
+Spread berry mixture onto baking sheet.

 Notes